Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - Element.event() (click, focus, blur)
 - Element.dispatchEvent

-In the case the test is simply calling a basic event API to emulate an event, the switch should be simple.
-Below is an example of doing this switch.
+In the case that the test is simply calling a basic event API to emulate an event, the swmigrationitch should be simple.
+Below is an example of doing this migration.

 Pre-existing test: